A topic from the subject of Experimentation in Chemistry.

 Procedure:

-2. Cut a small piece of sodium metal (about the size of a pea).
+3. Obtain a small sample of sodium metal (about the size of a pea) using appropriate tools.

 Observations: